-The Lincoln Historical Museum and Barn is closed for the Season.
+The Lincoln Historical Museum and Barn will open Sunday, June 11, 2023.

 Helpful Genealogy Links for Researching Your Lincoln, Vermont Ancestor

 This page describes what materials and resources are available for genealogical research through the Vermont Historical Society's online catalog and Leahy Library in Barre, Vermont.

 This page contains links to unique indexes of original genealogical documents or collections at the Leahy Library of the Vermont Historical Society in Barre, Vermont.

 Vermont Department of Libraries Genealogical Resources:

 Here is a list of specific Vermont genealogical research sites and other general sites outside of Vermont.
 Vermont residents can research Vermont birth, marriage, and death records from 1909-2008 on Ancestry.com for free if they first sign up for a MyVermont.gov account.